 Since 2013 the awards for member farmers and processors have continued to roll in.
 We try to keep tabs on them all, but it became a landslide.
 Emerald Cup awards continued, The Golden Tarp Award, the only light dep award in the country, a Clean Green Farmer won first place the first year of the Cup.
 High Times Cup awards continued in 2014, 2015, 2016 and again in 2019 by a renowned oil processor.
 Numerous wins at The Cultivation Classic in Portland, the largest cannabis cup in Oregon.
 Southern Oregon Cup wins with some of the finest outdoor growing regions in the country.
 Dope Magazine wins in Seattle 2014 and 2016.
 The Sun Growers Awards in Washington again in some of the finest growing regions in the country.
 And of course Colorado.
 Our member farm there operates a number of outlets and has consistently won “Best of Southern Colorado” for the past 6+ years.
 These are the farmers and processors that have built the Clean Green Brand.
 Click here to read more about Clean Green Certified awards.

 “The beauty of this type of cultivating is that it is less expensive then the synthetic fertilizers shipped with lots of water weight from around the world” says Van Hook “these groundbreaking certified farmers are showing the world that you can reduce your carbon footprint, simplify your cultivation systems, avoid using synthetic pesticides and grow award-winning marijuana all at the same time”.
 The Clean Green Certified growers are showing the world how to move forward with a cleaner product and how to be kinder to the environment.

-Chris Van Hook holds a bachelor’s degree from the University of California in Environmental studies, as well as he is a practicing attorney working in marijuana compliance.
+Chris Van Hook was formerly a USDA NOP accredited certifier, and holds a bachelor’s degree from the University of California in Environmental studies, as well as he is a practicing attorney .
 His office can be reached at (707) 218 – 6979.